 For silk use the same weight of fiber to the mushrooms, to silk they give lighter color than to wool.

-For sellulose fibers these mushrooms give pale colors.
+For cellulose fibers these mushrooms give pale colors.

-Dye with these mushrooms in well ventilated area, do not give them in the hands of children.
+Dye with these mushrooms in well ventilated area, do not give them to children.
 They are not poisonous, but they are harmful if eaten.